 - Best price per hp of any mod

-2) LMM Cold Air Intake Upgrade
+2) Cold Air Intake Upgrade

-An intake will also provide gas mileage improvements, better throttle response, and faster turbo spool in addition to power gains.
+In addition to improving turbo efficiency and providing power gains an intake will also provide gas mileage improvements, better throttle response, and faster turbo spool in addition to power gains.

 - Approx. 20whp and 40wtq gains when tuned